FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

 Business, Enterprise and Innovation to intervene in order to prevent the proposed job losses in

 Raheen.
-This Motion was seconded by Councillor O’Donovan and agreed.--- 8
+This Motion was seconded by Councillor O’Donovan and agreed.
+---
+8

 **18.**